Jurassic Park: California

 By September 15, 1992, the cast and crew had moved to California, where the remainder of filming was scheduled to take place, primarily on sound stages.
 The majority of stage shooting occurred at the Universal Studios Lot in the Los Angeles area.
-Among the first sets to be used there was an industrial-sized kitchen, which was built on Stage 24, for when the raptors stalk Lex and Tim.
+Among the first sets to be used there was an industrial-sized kitchen, for when the raptors stalk Lex and Tim.
+The set was built on Stage 24, and took inspiration from the Overlook Hotel kitchen in The Shining.
+Because the kitchen was filled with reflective surfaces, Cundey had to carefully plan the illumination while also using black cloths to hide the light reflections.
 The sequence was filmed over two weeks.
-Because the kitchen was filled with reflective surfaces, Cundey had to carefully plan the illumination while also using black cloths to hide the light reflections.

 Filming moved to Stage 23 for scenes involving the maintenance shed interior, before moving to Red Rock Canyon, which stood in as Grant's paleontological dig site.
 The filmmakers originally planned to shoot in Montana, where the scene is set, but this was scrapped to save time and money.
-Jack Horner, the film's paleontological advisor, was consulted to ensure an accurate representation of a dig site, although other paleontologists have found the scene to be overly simplified and unrealistic.
+Jack Horner, the film's paleontological advisor, was consulted to ensure an accurate representation of a dig site, although some aspects of the dig were changed due to artistic license.
+Other paleontologists have found the scene to be overly simplified and unrealistic.

 Filming continued to progress ahead of schedule, with Spielberg crediting the project's extensive use of storyboards; every action sequence in the film had been storyboarded almost two years prior to the start of filming, and Spielberg tightly followed the storyboards when shooting the sequences.
 Back at Universal, Stage 27 was decorated with real and synthetic jungle vegetation for various scenes.
 The stage was used initially to depict Grant helping Tim out of a tour vehicle, after it has been shoved over a cliff by the T. rex and into a tree.
 Upon retrieving Tim, the vehicle begins to drop through the tree foliage, forcing the humans to quickly descend before being crushed.
 This was one of the most challenging scenes to shoot and required the creation of a 50 ft artificial tree, made of steel, with the vehicle dropped down the tree multiple times to acquire the needed footage.
 Spielberg wanted the tree to appear three times taller than it actually was, so three sides were each decorated to represent a different portion of the vehicle drop.
 The same steel structure was then redressed to serve as a different tree, for a scene in which Grant and the children take refuge and encounter a Brachiosaurus.
 Stage 28 was used for scenes taking place in the park's control room and laboratory.
-Over the course of a day, Wong shot his scene on the latter set.
+Over the course of a day, Wong shot his scene on the latter set, which was decorated by laboratory technician Ron Rogge to look like an authentic molecular biology laboratory.